-- Ensuring the statutory requirements of the SEN Code of Practice are implemented in school. - Reviewing policies and procedures annually including SEND policy, School offer, provision maps and the SEN budget and Part 7 return in consultation with the Head Teacher. - In partnership with staff, pupils and parents set, monitor and review children's Individual Provision maps (IPM). - Monitoring SEND pupil progress. - Applying for EHCPs where school needs additional resources to meet a child's needs. - Liaising with outside agencies and seek advice and support for children with SEND in school.
+- Ensuring the statutory requirements of the SEN Code of Practice are implemented in school. - Reviewing policies and procedures annually including SEND policy, School offer and the SEN budget and Part 7 return in consultation with the Head Teacher. - In partnership with staff, pupils and parents set, monitor and review children's Support Plans. - Monitoring SEND pupil progress. - Applying for EHCPs where school needs additional resources to meet a child's needs. - Liaising with outside agencies and seek advice and support for children with SEND in school from the HKRC Hub.